 They organize full package tours or you can contact them for one guided tour or to rent the mobility equipment you need: they are a great and fun customer-oriented team!

 If you want a first hand review of their tours, check out Anthony’s blog, The Geordie Traveller, for a detailed Romanian adventure story, and the beautiful photos by his friend and photographer Kathryn Cooper.

 The current level of accessibility for people with mobility special needs is not yet optimal in Romania, but it has to be said that a lot of progress has been made to improve freedom of movement for people in wheelchairs in the last years.

-Taxis are generally not adapted and also do take special care to select an authorized taxi – double check or ask the hotel to call you one.
-Public transport via subway (in Bucharest only) is accessible for wheelchair users as are all buses, making this a very good option (and very very cheap).
-To visit the rest of the country you can rent an adapted vehicle from Sano Touring and enjoy taking a slow pace.
+Taxis are generally not adapted and also do take special care to choose an authorized taxi – double check or ask the hotel to call you one.
+Public transport via subway (in Bucharest only) is accessible for wheelchair users, as are all buses, making this a very good option (and very very cheap).
+To visit the rest of the country you can rent an adapted vehicle and enjoy taking a slow pace.

 In Bucharest the sidewalks are variable in quality, depending on the area: generally the large shopping streets have better pavements and curb cuts, while in less commercial areas you may need to go for some time on the street.
 Drivers however are said to be rather accomodating and polite in these situations.

 Some of the most interesting areas to visit are rural: rolling around is not always easy but feasible, not every single part of every single castle is reachable, but there is quite a lot to see nevertheless.

 Accessible toilets are available in heritage sites and major attractions, but the situation is not yet great throughout the country.